RobinLinus/coins-legacy/bitcoin-lite-network.md

 # Bitcoin Lite Network

 TL;DR: *"Sync a Bitcoin node by downloading less than a Youtube video"*.
 We introduce a second-layer protocol for *lite nodes* to sync quickly.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 All necessary constructions emerge from the existing blockchain.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which update and share their state.
-Lite nodes can contribute resources to the network and serve each other.

 The only security assumption is that there is at least one honest peer.
 In the optimistic case, lite nodes sync by downloading just a few MB.
 Otherwise, nodes can disprove attackers succinctly.

 In comparison to regular SPV clients, lite nodes provide better security and privacy.
-Furthermore they can contribute resources.
+Furthermore they can serve each other.

 ## Overview: The Circle of Proofs
 The lite network enables *lite nodes* to sync quickly.
 There are four main concepts: